202-3002 32nd Ave, Vernon BC Canada V1T 2L7 info@certifiedorganic.bc.ca

 Project Purpose

 Agricultural land covers 40% of the earth’s surface and the food systems it supports are responsible for one-third of humanity’s contribution to global climate change.
 Farmers are among the most vulnerable to climate change.
-Extreme weather events can cause unpredictable food prices and effect livelihoods, biodiversity, and food security at local, provincial, and national levels.
+Extreme weather events can cause unpredictable food prices and affect livelihoods, biodiversity, and food security at local, provincial, and national levels.
 The agroecological movement aims to help farmers build locally relevant, resilient, and sustainable food systems in response to climate change.

 Our project builds on agricultural transitions research in farming communities in British Columbia, Germany, India and Brazil.
 We are studying how community networks of farming organizations, governments, and consumer groups shape the incorporation of diverse and perennial crops in agriculture.
 Direct impacts of diverse and perennial farming practices on climate resilience are being measured through improvements in farmer livelihoods, food security, and carbon sequestration.